e3cd/Portfolio-Website/README.md

 Media queries were also incorporated for specific singular features.

+#### Images and Icons

+The portrait image was taken from myself, background-images were obtained from pexels.com, icons from font-awesome.com.

 #### Agile Incorporation

 A Trello board was used to help manage planned workflow and allow for adjustments to be made.
 This was particularly evident during the creation of the menu overlay feature.